Volplayed/friendly-rpg-game/README.md

 # Friendly RPG
 Turn-based RPG game for up to 4 players on one device.
 This project was greatly inspired by the [Pixel Dungeon](https://github.com/watabou/pixel-dungeon) game.

+## Description
+The game is a turn-based RPG with a lot of different enemies, items, and bosses.
+You can play with up to 4 players on one device.
+The game has a lot of different mechanics, such as:
+- **Movement** - you can move your character on the map.
+- **Leveling** - you can level up your character by killing enemies.
+- **Stats** - you can increase your stats by leveling up.
+- **Items** - you can find items by killing enemies.
+- **Equipment** - you can equip items to increase your stats.
+- **Healing** - you can heal yourself.
+- **Escape** - you can escape from the fight.
+- **Bosses** - you can fight with bosses.
+- **Win/Lose** - you can win or lose the game.

 ## Screenshots
 <img src="./ReadmeImg/gameplay1.png" width=500> <img src="./ReadmeImg/gameplay2.png" width=500>
 <img src="./ReadmeImg/gameplay3.png" width=500> <img src="./ReadmeImg/gameplay4.png" width=500>